jkomg/container-journey-template/Toolchain_Instructions.md

     BLUEMIX_ACCOUNT – The GUID of the Bluemix account where you created the cluster.
 Retrieve it with `bx iam accounts`.

     CLUSTER_NAME – Your cluster name.
 Retrieve it with `bx cs clusters`.

-> Note: For **Federated ID** user, since you can't login with Bluemix user and password via Bluemix CLI, you need to obtain an Apikey for login via https://console.ng.bluemix.net/docs/containers/cs_troubleshoot.html#cs_federated_id.
+    API_KEY (Optional) - API_KEY for to login your account.
+It is recommended for **Federated ID** since Federated ID can't login with Bluemix user and password via Bluemix CLI.
+You can obtain your API_KEY via https://console.ng.bluemix.net/docs/containers/cs_troubleshoot.html#cs_federated_id

->
-> Once you have your APIkey, click **add property** under environment properties and choose **Secure Property**.
-Then add a new property called `API_KEY` and put down your APIkey.
+> Note: **Federated ID** means your organization uses a federated identity to authenticate with Bluemix.

 ![env](images/env-example.png)